 PCs in the LIVING GREYHAWK campaign must pay a lifestyle cost at the beginning of each adventure, associated with the economic level of the place where the adventure takes place.
 Lifestyle costs include expenses incurred during the time between this adventure and the last one, and all training costs associated with advancing in levels.
-It does not cover cost of adventuring equipment.
+It does not cover the cost of adventuring equipment.
 PCs must pay for things bought during the adventure (from equipment to drinks and meals and lodging) at the prices stated in the scenario, or the Player's Handbook if the scenario does not specify.

-The lifestyle costs are divided according to the economic level that the PC wants to maintain, and there are Charisma-related penalties and bonuses for maintaining certain lifestyles.
+The lifestyle costs are divided according to the economic level that the PC wants to maintain.
+Each scenario includes the effects of different lifestyles, particularly as they relate to Diplomacy, Intimidate, Disguise, and Bluff checks.